Arma4Ever/A4ES_A3/addons/smoke/README.md

-## a3cs_smoke
+# A3CS Smoke
-Makes vanilla smoke grenades more useful
+Makes vanilla smoke grenades more useful.

-## Changes
+### Changes
-- Changes effect type of SmokeShell
+- Changes effect type of SmokeShell.
-- Lowers intervals of some vanilla smoke effects
+- Lowers intervals of some vanilla smoke effects.

-## Credits
+### Credits
 Parts of this addon are based on [Splendid Smoke](https://github.com/Zabuzard/SplendidSmoke) by [Zabuza](https://github.com/Zabuzard).